-The PDX Local Holiday Wellness Gift Guide celebrates independent, local, and woman-owned businesses while making it really, really easy to beat traffic and do your shopping online.
+The PDX Local Wellness Gift Guide celebrates independent, local, and woman-owned businesses while making it really, really easy to beat traffic and do your shopping online.
 But what exactly qualifies as a “wellness gift?”

 That’s a tricky concept.
 Maybe you’re thinking it’s anything that doesn’t involve mindless consumption, booze, strippers, or chocolate.
 Except… we have beer yoga.
 And pole dancing workout classes.
 And chocolate, like that made locally right here in Portland by Moonstruck, has been shown to reduce heart disease and promote emotional well-being.

 For me, wellness means taking care of yourself—and giving others the tools and resources to do the same.
 I put this list together by asking friends, allies, and colleagues on social media, as well as going with a few old favorites and items from my personal “wish list.”
 I hope it inspires you to think past the obvious and create wonderful experiences and memories for the year to come.

 Here’s to a healthy and productive 2020.
 Have fun!
 Shop local.

 Maybe someone on your list works from home, but their office is a cubbyhole in the corner of the kitchen?
 Support their goals and dreams with a healthy, ergonomic home office.